DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "In poor hands it cuts what they can see," Started the mare, sitting near Twilight, "In skilled ones, it cuts what no one can.
 What is?"

- "Curiosity?"
+ "Curiosity."
 Replied Twilight.
 Was that a riddle?
-"Or a pen.
+"Or a pen?
 A lot of things."

  "Including a sword.
 Which your mother's curiosity is, and if the dragon is to be trusted, yours as well."
-Explained the mare, dropping her mask of apathy to smile widely and frankly- and Twilight had some experience seeing past fake smiles.
+Explained the mare, dropping her mask of apathy to smile widely and frankly- and Twilight had some experience recognizing fake smiles.

  "If either was a sword you'd be in pieces.
 Uhm, she's not bothering you, is she?"

  "Oh, I have no doubt if curiosity alone was lethal I'd have long since surrounded.
-But no, her probing is refreshing and I wonder what is it like to be a character in a book."
+But no, her probing is refreshing, and I wonder what is it like to be a character in a book."

  "Then you're on to freezing to death."